alisajad001/cinema/README.md

 ### Deployment 🪐🌌🌍

-- Netlify - will be updated.
+- Netlify - (Will be updated soon)

 ---